docxology/QuadMath/quadmath/markdown/06_discussion.md

 ## Fisher Information and Curvature

 The Fisher Information Matrix (FIM) defines a Riemannian metric on parameter space and quantifies local curvature of the statistical manifold.
 High curvature directions (large eigenvalues of `F`) indicate parameters to which the model is most sensitive; small eigenvalues indicate sloppy directions.
-Our eigenspectrum visualization (see Figure 11) highlights these scales.
+Our eigenspectrum visualization (see the Fisher Information Matrix eigenspectrum figure above) highlights these scales.
 Background: [Fisher information](https://en.wikipedia.org/wiki/Fisher_information).

 Implication: curvature-aware steps using Eq. \eqref{eq:supp_natgrad} in the equations appendix adaptively scale updates by the inverse metric, improving conditioning relative to vanilla gradient descent.